garudlab/Signature-SNVs/README.md

     There can be a single directory containing the following:

-    1. **sink_source.csv**  a comma-delimited file with the sink source configuration.
-It should have the accession numbers  in the first column for each sink of interest, and in the following columns, the accession numbers for the sources for each sink (example [sink_source.csv](#sinksource))
+    1. **sink_source.csv**  a comma-delimited file with a table consisting of one row per source tracking experiment.
+The first column of the table should have the accession numbers for each sink of interest, and the following columns should have the accession numbers for the sources for each source tracking experiment.
+There should be as many rows as source tracking experiments. (example [sink_source.csv](#sinksource))
-    2. **midas_output/snps** MIDAS output with a subdirectory called 'snps/' with it's own subdirectory for each species.
+    2. **midas_output/snps** MIDAS output with a subdirectory called 'snps/', which contains subdirectories for each species.
 In side each species subsubdirectory are two bzipped files 'snps_depth.txt.bz2' and 'snps_ref_freq.txt.bz2' output from MIDAS snps and MIDAS merge_snps step
-    3. **config.yaml** YAML indicating the directory with input files, the snp directory, and the output directory for the signature SNVs (example [config.yaml](#config))
+    3. **config.yaml** YAML indicating the full path for the input files, the midas_output/snps directory, and the output directory for the signature SNVs (example [config.yaml](#config))

 3. Determine input arguments:
     * **species** : the species you want to get signature SNVs for